 Yes, you can have a power bank in your carry-on luggage.
-Power banks must not go in check-in luggage under any circumstances.
+Power banks must not go in check-in luggage under any circumstances, including earbuds and hearing aid charging pods [case] which are a type of power bank.

 Power banks are managed as if they were spare batteries.